mvcds/brave-clojure/10/readme.md

 A predicate function which executes before the reference type's state is changed.
 It throws an exception in negative case.

 Atoms can get they validators by setting a function to the `:validator` keyword in the moment they are created.

+> Ref

+Allows to update the state of multiple identities using transaction semantics.
+These transactions are:

+1. Atomic: all refs are updated or none of them
+2. Consistent: all refs will have valid state
+3. Isolated: the transactions behave as if they were executed serially.
+If two threads use the same ref, one of them will retry.

+Clojure uses __software transactional memory__ (STM) to implement this transactional feature.

+A ref is created using `ref` function.
+And it gets altered by using `alter` withing a transaction (created by `dosync`).

+It is possible to ignore the retry by usind `commute` instead of `alter`.